lizhanmit/learning-notes/spark-note/spark-note.md

 - Each RDD can be divided into multiple partitions.
 Each partition is a dataset fragment.
 Each partition can be stored on different nodes in the cluster. (parallel computing)
 - Virtually everything in Spark is built on top of RDDS.
 - One thing that you might use RDDs for is to parallelize raw data that you have stored in memory on the driver machine.
 For instance, `spark.sparkContext.parallelize(Seq(1,2,3)).toDF()`.
+- Read a text file line by line: `spark.sparkContext.textFile("<directory>")`.
+Each line corresponds to each record in a RDD.
+- Read text files, each text file becomes a record: `spark.sparkContext.wholeTextFiles("<directory>")`.
+    - The 1st object is the name of the file.
+    - The 2nd string object is the value of the text file.

 #### Partitioning